Jack pine: Description

+Taxonomy

+In the far west of its range, P. banksiana hybridizes readily with the closely related lodgepole pine (P. contorta).

+The species epithet banksiana is after the English botanist Sir Joseph Banks.

+Distribution and habitat

+Its native range in Canada is east of the Rocky Mountains from the Mackenzie River in the Northwest Territories to Cape Breton Island in Nova Scotia, and the north-central and northeast of the United States from Minnesota to Maine, with the southernmost part of the range just into northwest Indiana and northwest Pennsylvania.

 Ecology

 Kirtland's warbler (Setophaga kirtlandii), a formerly endangered bird, depends on pure stands of young jack pine in a very limited area in the north of the Lower and Upper Peninsulas of Michigan for breeding.
 Most known nesting areas are limited to Crawford, Oscoda, and Ogemaw counties.
 Mature jack pine forests are usually open and blueberries are often abundant in the understory.

 Young jack pines are an alternate host for sweet fern blister rust (Cronartium comptoniae).
 Infected sweet ferns (Comptonia peregrina) release powdery orange spores in the summer and nearby trees become infected in the fall.
 Diseased trees show vertical orange cankers on the trunk and galls on the lower branches.
 The disease does not tend to affect older trees.

 Jack pines are also susceptible to scleroderris canker (Gremmeniella abietina).
 This disease manifests by yellowing at the base of the needles.
 Prolonged exposure may lead to eventual death of the tree.

-Insects that attack jack pine stands include the white pine weevil (Pissodes strobi), jack pine sawfly, and jack pine budworm (Choristoneura pinus).
+Insects that attack jack pine stands include the white pine weevil (Pissodes strobi), Swaine jack pine sawfly (Neodiprion swainei), and jack pine budworm (Choristoneura pinus).

 Fossil evidence shows the jack pine survived the glacial period in the Appalachian and Ozark Mountains.

-Commercial uses
+Uses

 Like other species of pine, Pinus banksiana has use as timber, although its wood tends to be knotty and not highly resistant to decay.
 Products include pulpwood, fuel, decking, and utility poles.